simgrid/simgrid/docs/source/app_s4u.rst

 ---------------------

 Simulate the execution of some code on this actor.
-You can either simulate parallel or sequential code, and you can either block upon the termination of the execution, or start an asynchronous activity.
+You can either simulate parallel or sequential code and you can either block upon the termination of the execution, or start an asynchronous activity.

 .. tabs::